 Corfu - credits: Markus Mainka/Shutterstock.com

-In order to enjoy the Greek islands, you first need to get there.
-Considering that your flight to Greece will land in you in Athens, the gorgeous capital city you should take a minute to explore, accessibility to the islands is easy as ABC; if you know a few things first, that is.
+In order to enjoy the Greek islands or even an island-hopping itinerary, you first need to get there.
+Considering that your flight to Greece will land you in Athens airport, the gorgeous capital city you should take a minute to explore, accessibility to the islands is easy as ABC; if you know a few things first, that is.

-The region of Attica has three main ports from where you can travel to every Greek island on the map, regardless of the island complex they belong to Piraeus, Rafina, and Lavrion.
-There are other ports in Greece as well, but chances are, you’ll never have to reach those, as the three aforementioned covers a wide range of Greek islands most visitors want to travel to.
+Mainland Greece, and the region of Attica in particular, has three main ports from where you can travel to every Greek island on the map, regardless of the island complex they belong to, namely Piraeus, Rafina, and Lavrion.
+There are other ports in Greece as well, but chances are, you’ll never have to reach those, as the three aforementioned cover a wide range of Greek islands most visitors want to travel to, and most ferry companies, including the popular Blue Star Ferries, limit their routes there.

 The port of Piraeus

 The largest and most important port in Greece is the port of Piraeus, located about 10 km south of downtown Athens.
-It is the port from where most ferries depart from and it has been ranked as the third busiest port in the world, carrying a whopping 20 million passengers a year.
+It is the port from where most ferry companies have their vessels depart, and it has been ranked as the third busiest port in the world, carrying a whopping 20 million passengers a year, with ferry tickets varying in price depending on the season of your travel.
 As with every corner of Greece, the port of Piraeus has a long history and has been in use since antiquity.

 Within the port of Piraeus, a free shuttle bus is provided to take travelers around to different gates.
-With Gate E7 as its starting point, right across Piraeus Metro station, the bus connects Gate E7 with the Gates E3, E2 and E1 roughly every 20 minutes.
-From Piraeus, you can travel to the most popular Greek islands, including the Saronic Islands, Cyclades, Dodecanese islands, Eastern Aegean islands, and Crete.
+Consider it included in the price of the ferry tickets.
+With Gate E7 as its starting point, right across Piraeus Metro station, the bus connects Gate E7 with the Gates E3, E2, and E1 roughly every 20 minutes.
+From Piraeus, you ferry companies travel to the most popular Greek islands, including the Saronic Gulf Islands, Ionian Islands, Cyclades islands, Dodecanese islands, Eastern Aegean islands, and the North Aegean islands, and Crete.
+Most of the Aegean islands are served by the popular Blue Star Ferries company that owns some of the faster vessels you can enjoy.
+Of course, it is up to you to compare ferry companies and go for the one that fits you best!

 How to get to the port of Piraeus from Athens’ city center